jhoanTrujillo/pp2_cluck_clicker/README.md

 #### Languages

 This project uses three languages.
-The data/score of the game gets handle via Javascript which can have issues with performances as the game progresses pass the 1 million mark, but based in the scope of the project it should be enough to handle itself
+The data/score of the game gets handle via Javascript which can have issues with performances as the game progresses pass the 1 million mark, but based in the scope of the project there doesn't seem to be any issues handling the amounts of information that the game is managing.

 - HTML
 - CSS